voltxl/freedom-ai/README.md

-#  🐋 Deepseek - OpenRouter Edition
+#  🐋 FreedomAI - OpenRouter Edition

-**Deepseek CLI** is a sleek command-line interface (CLI) for interacting with LLMs via OpenRouter API.
+**FreedomAI CLI** is a sleek command-line interface (CLI) for interacting with LLMs via OpenRouter API.
 It supports multiple models, automatic language detection, and customizable settings — all in a terminal-friendly format.

 > ⚡ Lightweight.
 Powerful.
-Fully terminal-based. code credit to: [@00x0kafyy](https://github.com/00x0kafyy) made by [@michannna] (https://github.com/michannna)
+Fully terminal-based. code credit to: [@00x0kafyy](https://github.com/00x0kafyy) made by [@krisko111] (https://github.com/krisko111)

 ---